sathvikreddy829/restaurant-analytics-etl/README.md

 The pipeline follows a medallion architecture (Raw → Bronze → Silver → Gold) using Spark Declarative Pipelines and Delta tables stored in Databricks catalog volumes.

 Data Sources:
-Streaming: Live order events manually simulated into the raw volume, representing what would arrive via Azure Event Hubs in production.
+Streaming: Live order events manually simulated into the raw volume, representing what would arrive via Azure Event Hubs in production.\n
 Batch (CSV): Five static datasets uploaded manually to the ws_dbxproject.00_raw.raw volume — customers, restaurants, menu_items and orders.

 1.Bronze layer — Orders are ingested as Delta tables with minimal transformation.
 The three dimension tables (customers, restaurants, menu items) are ingested directly into Silver, skipping Bronze since they